eclipse-che/che-theia/README.md

 If you want to publish docker images use `build.sh --push`

 ### How to build own che-theia image with Docker
+Make sure that you have added name of your branch into che-theia-init-sources.yml (`checkoutTo` section).
+Commit all changes and push into your branch remotely.

 First you need to build `che-theia-dev` image: